Experiential Annenberg London

 Curriculum*

-Students choose four of the following courses taught by British faculty at the Accent Study Center in Bloomsbury:
+Students take the following courses taught by British faculty at the Accent Study Center in Bloomsbury:

 • Focus on the history and evolution of three key topics of media development and their social significance: the press, television/cinema, and the music industry